nbeeeel/Sinogram-Domain-Attacks/README.md

   --output outputs/cnn3_rsdf_180.pt
 ```

-The RSDF and classifier are trained jointly on clean FBP reconstructions only, with no adversarial training.
+The RSDF and classifier are trained jointly on clean FBP reconstructions with cross-entropy loss and no adversarial training.

-## Reproducing the experiments
+## Experiments

-Sparse-view FGSM (trains a configuration at each view count):
+### Sparse-view FGSM

 ```bash
 ctrobust sparse-view \